Revenue Forecasting: 3-Step Guide

-When you’re building your revenue forecast, something to be cautious of is being too convervative or aggressive with your assumptions.
+When you’re building your revenue forecast, consider whether you’re being too conservative or aggressive with your assumptions.

 An overly-aggressive revenue forecast can lead to spending money you don’t have.
 It also hurts morale when you’re constantly falling short of your forecast.